MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteTermStoreSetRelationFromTerm.md

 The term from which the relationship is defined.
 A null value would indicate the relation is directly with the [set].

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteTermStoreSetRelationFromTerm](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteTermStoreSetRelationFromTerm?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)